-Vanille from Final Fantasy XIII is a perfect Type A example.
+Vanille from Final Fantasy XIII is a perfect Depressed example.
 Her unnaturally happy and positive attitude was just a way of running away from her past failures.
 She has an authentic death wish and blames herself for everything that has happened.

 Sagiri from Suikoden V was trained to be this kind of character, a ruthless killer with a permanent smile on her face.
 By the time you meet her she's mostly rehabilitated, however she still finds herself unable to adopt any other expression.